mlrun/mlrun/docs/training/working-with-data-and-model-artifacts.md

     context.log_model(key="my_model", body=cloudpickle.dumps(model), model_file="model.pkl")
 ```

 Once your artifact is logged, it can be accessed throughout the rest of the pipeline.
-For example, for our pipeline snippet from the [Build and run automated ML pipelines and CI/CD](https://docs.mlrun.org/en/latest/tutorial/04-pipeline.html#build-and-run-automated-ml-pipelines-and-ci-cd) section of the docs, we can access our model like the following:
+For example, for the pipeline snippet from the [Build and run automated ML pipelines and CI/CD](https://github.com/mlrun/mlrun/pull/2166/tutorial/04-pipeline.html#build-and-run-automated-ml-pipelines-and-ci-cd) section of the docs, you can access your model like the following:
 ```python
 # Train a model using the auto_trainer hub function
 train = mlrun.run_function(